kwalski/postgres-redis/README.md

-# pg-redis :rocket:
+# postgres-redis :rocket:

 Transform your postgres server with `Redis` caching layer for `pg`.
-- PgRedis checks if there is a cached result for the query in redis
+- PostgresRedis checks if there is a cached result for the query in redis
 - if not found in cache, it will retrieve data from postgres and on successful result cache it in redis for future queries
 - if redis is unavailable or errors, query will be served by postgres